 Wedding Evening Photographs Overlooking Poole Harbour

 Once the guests had burnt off the wedding breakfast a musician equipped with guitar set up.
-Next the sun started to set over all of the wedding venues in Poole.
+Next, the sun started to set over all of the wedding venues in Poole.
 As the evening light hit the sea around Brownsea Island Mel and Al danced their first dance.
-Brides have often asked me “do people often join the wedding couple on the dance floor straight way after the first dance?”.
+Brides have often asked me “do people often join the wedding couple on the dance floor straight away after the first dance?”.
 It appears that if you include African drumming and dancing in the day then you couldn’t stop the guests boogying if you wanted too!

 As we left the revellers to the night ahead the DJ had set up and was now encouraging the dancing with some classic dance tracks.

-We loved working at the The Italian Villa wedding venue and always love weddings at The Haven and Harbour Heights wedding venues in Poole.
+We loved working at The Italian Villa wedding venue and always love weddings at The Haven and Harbour Heights wedding venues in Poole.
 We can’t wait for our next Poole Hotel wedding photographs.
 It is said that variety is the spice of life, Mel and Al’s big day was definitely a spicy number!